CO Background Check: Colorado Records (Search Official Database)

 Colorado Background Check Laws

-How Long Does a Background Check Take In Colorado?
+How Long Does a Background Check Take in Colorado?
 (Colorado Background Check Wait Time)

 Colorado background checks should be completed in less than two weeks, even if fingerprints are required as part of the background check.
 For checks that do not require fingerprints, the process can take less than a week and as little as 2-3 days.